-Inclusion on this list merely means that the activity is eligible for review through the expedited review procedure when the specific circumstances of the proposed research involve no more than minimal risk to human subjects unless the reviewer determines otherwise for a study.
+Inclusion on this list merely means that the activity is eligible for review through the expedited review procedure when the specific circumstances of the proposed research involve no more than minimal risk to human subjects.
 The activities listed below should not be deemed to be of minimal risk simply because they are included on this list.